Demo tenant: acme-demo

 - Source and target schemas are loaded from

-deploy/Sample-db/acme-demo/*.sql. - The acme-demo tenant is reset, the project + four connections are created, then both models are re-imported from the JSON bundles in
+deploy/Sample-db/acme-demo/*.sql. - The acme-demo tenant is reset, the project + four connections are created, then all five models are re-imported from the seed bundle

 The seed is conditional on SYSTEM_DATABASE_URL and CREDENTIAL_ENCRYPTION_KEY being set.
 If the seed assets are missing, the deploy step prints a notice and continues.